 Nearly half of the Year 8 year group go on the annual Normandy trip and there is now a Key Stage 3 trip to Murcia.

 A graduate of Lady Margaret Hall, Oxford, Miss Haigh teaches both French and German.
-As Head of Department, she co-ordinates the teaching of French at Key Stage 4 and Sixth Form.
+She co-ordinates the teaching of French throughout the School.
 At A-level, Miss Haigh is our expert in 17th century literature and she also teaches French cinema with the Sixth Form.
-She is our subject mentor for PGCE students at the University of Cumbria and a lead teacher for the Strategic Learning Network for the area.
-She also works with the University to deliver training about A-level teaching for PGCE students.
+She also works with the PTI delivering CPD training.

-Second in Department.
 Mr Young Teaches both French and German.
 He graduated from University of Wales Aberystwyth with BSc (Hons).
 Following studying he moved to the French Alps where he worked in logistics.
 Having worked throughout the French and Swiss Alps for nine years, he returned to the North West to complete a PGCE at University of Cumbria, Lancaster.
-Mr Young co-ordinates French at KS3 and French trips, as well as carrying out boarding duties.
+Mr Young co-ordinates the Normandy trip, as well as carrying out boarding duties.
 When not running around getting lost with the LRGS orienteering club, he can generally be found climbing up crags in the Lakes.

 Modern Languages 11+

 In Year 7 all students will take part in lessons in French, Spanish and German on a carousel timetable.
 Schemes of Work are designed around themed modules and to ensure that there isn't too much overlap of topics covered across the three languages in the first year.
-Learning tasks are normally a balance of interactive communicative activities with more traditional reading and writing tasks, all working towards a creative end project for each of the modules.
+Learning tasks are normally a balance of interactive communicative activities with more traditional reading and writing tasks, all working towards an assessment at the end of the second round of the carousel.
 Grammar is usually taught within the context of the topic being studied.
-KS3 Schemes of Work have recently been re-written to ensure a smoother transition from Primary School and to maximise pupils' cultural knowledge.
+KS3 Schemes of Work have recently been re-written to ensure a smoother transition from primary school and to maximise pupils' cultural knowledge.

-Pupils can either continue with two Modern Languages or drop Spanish or German to pick up Ancient Greek.
+Pupils can either continue with their two Modern Languages or drop one to pick up Ancient Greek.

 11+ Extra-curricular Projects